vishworks/pn/web-legacy/README.md

 # WebLegacy

-This project was generated with  represents a legacy application with intent to load a micro-frontend angular app. via an IFRAME
+This project represents a legacy application with intent to load a micro-frontend angular app (web-new). via an IFRAME

 ## Development server